 So I started looking for answers.
 I contacted the Libertarians, the Democrats and the Green Parties to see what they had to offer.
 I still have that feeling that if you don’t vote for one of the big 2, you’re wasting your vote, but I also know that that kind of thinking won’t support change in our society.
 I still believe in government of the people, by the people and for the people. anyway, my first act was a heartfelt letter to Tom Daschle, pleading for some reassurance that the Democrats still represent progressive idals.
 No response.
 Fine.

 The Libertarians have some interesting ideas.
 They believe in personal responsibility.
 I agree with that.
 I don’t need government to parent me.
 They believe in legalizing drugs and using the money wasted in that “war” to improve health care.
 That works.
 They believe in decentralization of government.
 I can’t get behind that for one reason – technology.
 The world has changed.
 Communication and transportation make it possible for us to do things simply, fairly and in a consistent way throughout the nation.
 I don’t believe we should act as if we are 50 separate little countries.
-That causes too much duplication and too many layers of bureaucracy, both of which means nothing gets done and graft gets missed.
+That causes too much duplication and use youtube to get more sales too many layers of bureaucracy, both of which means nothing gets done and graft gets missed.
 On the plus side, they are the most communicative of the parties, sending email several times a week.

 Then I went to the Green Party.
 First, let me say that I am still unimpressed with Green organization.
 I haven’t received any communication from them, even though I requested it, and their web site is lacking.
 They do, however, have the most detailed platform, and they are nothing if not progressive.
 My only hesitation with the Greens is that they are so detailed that there are some points I can’t get totally behind.
 The thing I love about the Greens is their aggressive stance on civil rights, women’s rights and the environment.
 There seems to be a true desire for social reform, for best use of our resources and for justice.
 Where the Libertarians just want to be left alone, the Greens seem to want to make things better and I’m all about that.
 Being Pagan, I find that the Green Party is completely in step with my religious beliefs. so now when I say I’m a Green Witch, it has a whole new meaning.